Trexmount Ventures

 • Maintain a steady breathing rhythm

-• Stay hydrated throughout ascent
+• Stay hydrated throughout the ascent

 • Watch for altitude sickness symptoms